vnmakarov/mir/MIR.md

   * The second operand is a called function address
     * The prototype should correspond MIR function definition if function address represents a MIR function
     * The prototype should correspond C function definition if the address is C function address
-  * If the prototype has non-void return type, the next operand is an output operand which will contain the result value of the function call
+  * If the prototype has *N* return types, the next *N* operands are output operands which will contain the result values of the function call
   * The subsequent operands are arguments.
 Their types and number and should be the same as in the prototype
     * Integer arguments are truncated according to integer prototype argument type